 Oliver grew up in the southern Illinois cities of East Saint Louis and Belleville.
 He earned his BFA from the Kansas City Art Institute and later an MFA from the School of the Art Institute of Chicago.
-During his postgraduate programme Oliver studied under the innovative Chicago Imagists artist group, among which are Christina Ramberg and Roger Brown, to name a few.
-This experience led him to combine the group’s surrealist grotesquerie and modernistic painterly techniques as well as the influence of Surrealism, Modernism and Pop Art with his American small-town upbringing, which manifested in his canvases—a union of the modernist technique with rustic idleness.
+During his postgraduate programme, Oliver studied under several members of the innovative Chicago Imagists artist group, such as Jim Nutt, Ray Yoshida and Don Baum.
+Other influential members of that group who inspired Oliver were the painters Christina Ramberg and Roger Brown.
+This experience led him to combine the group’s irreverent grotesquery and modernist technique with other influences from Surrealism, Modernism and Pop Art.
+All of that combined with his American small-town upbringing, manifests in his canvases—a union of the modernist technique, contemporary culture, and rustic idleness.

 The artist now lives and works in Chicago, Illinois.